fieldtrip/website/getting_started/intracranial/neuralynx_fcdc.md

     - /getting_started/neuralynx_fcdc/
 ---

-# Getting started with Neuralynx data recorded at the Donders Institute

 ## Introduction

 In the following, we will describe our procedure to preprocess high-density electrode data recorded by a Neuralynx amplifier and some basic preprocessing steps particularly used in our recording setup.